 - more than half (58%) of Aboriginal and Torres Strait Islander Peoples aged 55 and over were living with some form of disability and 18% had severe or profound disability

 What this Means to Us

 This data, and the stories of Aboriginal and Torres Straight Islander Peoples who DACSSA supports, tells us that disability is an important issue to address, in order to advocate for the rights, wellness and outcomes for those with disability.

 DACSSA understands that disability is a social construct, and for advocacy support to meet the needs of First Nations Peoples, DACSSA must consult to recognise how people identify with disability in the context of health, mental well-being and spirituality.

 More needs to be done to better understand experiences of disability for First Nations Peoples.
 DACSSA is committed to supporting the stories of First Nations Peoples to be better heard.

 HOW WE CAN HELP

-We provide Individual Advocacy and support people to Self-Advocate, helping them resolve issues and seek the support that they need.
-We also work to change things on a larger-scale, systemically, to find solutions when the same issues affect many people.
+We provide Individual Advocacy and support people to Self-Advocate, helping them to resolve issues and seek the support that they need.
+Advocacy happens:

 - at the DACSSA offices on Ground Floor, 33 Franklin Street, Adelaide, SA 3000 (when possible)